-The mission of the Hart Area Public Library is to provide free public library services to the Hart area community.
-To further that mission, the Hart Area Public Library is open for specific and designated uses, including reading, studying, writing, participating in scheduled library programs, and using library materials.
-In order to provide resources and services to all people who visit the Hart Area Public Library facilities in an atmosphere of courtesy, respect, and excellent service, the Library Board of Trustees has adopted this Patron Behavior Policy.
-The purpose of the Library Patron Behavior Policy is to assist the library in fulfilling its mission and to provide a community resource enriching life, stimulating intellectual curiosity, fostering literacy, and encouraging an informed citizenry.
+The Hart Area Public Library (the "Library") is open for specific and designated civic, educational, and cultural uses, including reading, studying, writing, participating in scheduled Library programs, and using Library materials.
+In order to provide resources and services to all people who visit the Library facilities in an atmosphere of courtesy, respect, and excellent service, the Library Board has adopted this Patron Behavior Policy.
+The purpose of the Patron Behavior Policy ("Policy") is to assist the Library in fulfilling its mission as a community resource enriching life, stimulating intellectual curiosity, fostering literacy, and encouraging an informed citizenry.

-The following rules of conduct shall apply to all buildings - interior and exterior - and all grounds controlled and operated by the Hart Area Public Library and to all persons entering in or on the premises.
+The following rules of conduct shall apply to all buildings (interior and exterior), all grounds controlled and operated by the Library ("Library Property"), and to all persons entering in or on to Library Property, unless otherwise specified.

-Rules for a Safe Environment
+II.
+Rules for a Safe Environment.